Israel is poised to launch operation on Iran, multiple sources tell CBS News

 President Trump's Middle East envoy Steve Witkoff is still planning to meet with Iran for a sixth round of talks on the country's nuclear program in the coming days, two U.S. officials said.

-Mr. Trump spoke about Iran at an appearance at the Kennedy Center on Wednesday, telling reporters Americans were advised to leave the region "because it could be a dangerous place, and we'll see what happens."
+Mr. Trump spoke about Iran at an appearance at the Kennedy Center Wednesday evening, telling reporters Americans were advised to leave the region "because it could be a dangerous place, and we'll see what happens."
 Mr. Trump also reiterated the U.S. did not want Iran to develop a nuclear weapon, saying: "We're not going to allow that."

 When asked at the White House why dependents of military personnel were allowed to voluntarily leave the region, Mr. Trump said, "You'll have to see."